graphieros/graphieros/README.md

 {
   <br>
-  "rightNow":"learning to use Vue + TypeScript"<br>
+  "rightNow":"using Vue + TypeScript"<br>
-  "socialStuff":"I’m looking to collaborate on any project involving Javascript",<br>
+  "socialStuff":"I’m looking to collaborate on any project involving Javascript ",<br>
   "mystery": "Ask me about graphieros.
 What the heck is that?"
   <br>
 }